 Is it more effective to appeal for your donor’s time (volunteers) or money?
-For some non profits, for instance those located in remote locations, a request for a donation of time may be impractical.
-Other possibilities include the donation of transferrable assets, such as stock, or tangible assets that might be donated for a future on-line auction.
+For some non-profits, for instance, those located in remote locations, a request for a donation of time may be impractical.
+Other possibilities include the donation of transferable assets, such as stock, or tangible assets that might be donated for a future online auction.
 Either way, test two alternative Calls to Action to see which results in a better response.

 Many non profits these days give a wide variety of free gifts in return for donations.
 You might consider offering a choice between gifts of different types to see which appeals to your donor base.

 Remember that it is critical to change only one element within each test, so that you will truly be testing the response rate of that element only.
 A/B testing is part of our Adaptive Mailer marketing solution, so contact us today to sign up or learn more about A/B testing for Non Profits.